cloudtruth/terraform-provider-cloudtruth/docs/resources/parameter.md

 page_title: "cloudtruth_parameter Resource - terraform-provider-cloudtruth"
 subcategory: ""
 description: |-
-  A CloudTruth Parameter.
+  A CloudTruth Parameter and environment specific value (defaulting to the 'default' environment)
 ---

 # cloudtruth_parameter (Resource)

-A CloudTruth Parameter.
+A CloudTruth Parameter and environment specific value (defaulting to the 'default' environment)